SaintAttila/attila/doc/data placement.md

-When `attila` comes out, we will specify the location of `.automation` in a `attila.ini` parameter file, which will be located through the traditional iter_search_paths paths for Python package parameters.
+When `attila` comes out, we will specify the location of `.automation` in a `attila.ini` parameter file, which will be located through the traditional iter_config_search_paths paths for Python package parameters.
 Then, for shops that don't care for our settings, they will have the ability to change them.
 Note that `attila.ini` is distinct from `automation.ini`.
 The `attila.ini` file controls the behavior of the `attila` library, whereas `automation.ini` provides shared parameters for all automations built on top of `attila`.
 In other words, anything shared globally that is used by `attila` itself goes